Skinah/IpCamera/README.md

 Any camera with a RTSP feed can use FFmpeg to create either a ``ffmpegMotionAlarm`` or ``audioAlarm``.
 Even if your camera has a motion alarm, you may find that it does not provide enough flexibility to ignore moving trees, or have its sensitivity adjusted on the fly to reduce its sensitivity during rain.
-This is where this feature can come in handy as you can even add your own FFmpeg arguments (options) to use the Crop or any other ffmpeg filter as this wont effect the video feeds you watch.
+This is where this feature can come in handy as you can even add your own FFmpeg arguments (options) to use the Crop or any other ffmpeg filter, as this wont effect the video feeds you watch.
 <https://ffmpeg.org/ffmpeg-filters.html#Examples-52>